RocketPy-Team/RocketPy/README.md

 ## Release Notes
 Want to know which bugs have been fixed and new features of each version?
 Check out the [release notes](https://github.com/Projeto-Jupiter/RocketPy/releases).

-## Release Notes
-Want to know which bugs have been fixed and new features of each version?
-Check out the [release notes](https://github.com/giovaniceotto/RocketPy/releases).